 |U1 visa||Criminal activity victims|

-If you have any queries related to a US visa for Indians, experts at SBNRI can help you out with everything.
-Download SBNRI App from the Google Play Store or App Store to ask any questions related to US visa.
+You can contact US Embassy in India for more clarity on visa fees.
+If you’re looking for any assitance for NRI services such as NRI account opening, NRI Demat account, NRI investment or taxation, experts at SBNRI can help you out with everything.
+Download SBNRI App from the Google Play Store or App Store to ask any questions related to NRI services.
 Also visit our blog and Youtube Channel for more details.